vtex-apps/shelf-components/docs/Shelf.md

 | ----------- | --------- | ----------------------------------------- | ------------------ |
 | `Id`        | `String`  | Specification filters ID                  | `undefined`        |
 | `value`     | `String`  | Specification filters values              | `undefined`        |

+If you want to use the Shelf by sending products from another API, such as a recommendation API, you can simply use the `list-context.product-list-static` block instead of` list-context.product-list` , sending through the props only the array of products you want to display.

 <!-- DOCS-IGNORE:start -->